 Factum Foundation aims to:

-3. Encourage and support the use of digital imaging in the creation of permanent public records of important objects and artworks.
+2) Change attitudes towards the digital recording of cultural heritage, encouraging the creation of permanent and accessible public records of important objects and artworks.

-7. Ensure access to digital records of important artworks to the widest public through the Creative Commons model.
+8) Make digital records of works of art accessible to the widest possible public through the Creative Commons model.

 What people are saying: